Unconditional energy stable hybrid IEQ-FEMs for the Cahn-Hilliard-Navier-Stokes equations: Numerical examples

 where $x_1=x_0=\frac{\sqrt{2}}{20}$, $\epsilon=\frac{1}{500\sqrt{10}},\; \lambda=\frac{1}{100},\;\gamma=\frac{1}{10},\;\mu=1$, $\tau = 10^{-7},\; T=10^{-5}$.

-We solve this problem using the P-BDF1-IEQ-FEM, C-BDF1-IEQ-FEM, and CP-BDF1-IEQ-FEM schemes with different $B$.
-The evolution of the discrete energy of $E\left( \phi_h^{n+1},{\mathbf{u}}_h^{n+1},U_h^{n+1},p_h^{n+1} \right)$ for P-BDF1-IEQ-FEM scheme and $E\left( \phi_h^{n+1},{\mathbf{u}}_h^{n+1},U_I^{n+1},p_h^{n+1} \right)$ for C-BDF1-IEQ-FEM scheme are shown in Figure \ref{energy apdx}.
-From the results, we observe that solutions of the C-BDF1-IEQ-FEM scheme satisfy the energy dissipation law only when $B$ is sufficiently large, as explained in Remark \ref{Enerdis}, whereas the P-BDF1-IEQ-FEM scheme satisfies the energy dissipation law regardless of the choice of $B$.
-There are noticeable discrepancies between the energy curves produced by the C-BDF1-IEQ-FEM and P-BDF1-IEQ-FEM schemes when the mesh size is large ($h = \frac{1}{10}$, as seen in Figure \ref{energy apdx}).
+We solve this problem using the schemes P-BDF1, C-BDF1, and CP-BDF1 with different IEQ constants $B$, which is introduced in the IEQ approach to ensure $F(\phi_h)+B> 0$.
+The evolution of the discrete energy of $E\left( \phi_h^{n+1},{\mathbf{u}}_h^{n+1},U_h^{n+1},p_h^{n+1} \right)$ for P-BDF1 scheme and $E\left( \phi_h^{n+1},{\mathbf{u}}_h^{n+1},U_I^{n+1},p_h^{n+1} \right)$ for C-BDF1 scheme are shown in Figure \ref{energy apdx}.
+From the results, we observe that solutions of the C-BDF1 scheme satisfy the energy dissipation law only when $B$ is sufficiently large, as explained in Remark \ref{Enerdis}, whereas the P-BDF1 scheme satisfies the energy dissipation law regardless of the choice of $B$.
+There are noticeable discrepancies between the energy curves produced by the C-BDF1 and P-BDF1 schemes when the mesh size is large ($h = \frac{1}{10}$, as seen in Figure \ref{energy apdx}).
 However, these differences decrease as $h$ decreases, as illustrated in Figure \ref{energy apdx PC}.

-To demonstrate how the CP-BDF1-IEQ-FEM scheme improves the C-BDF1-IEQ-FEM scheme in preserving the energy dissipation law, we present energy plots from all three schemes for comparison in Figure \ref{energy apdx three}.
+To demonstrate how the CP-BDF1 scheme improves the C-BDF1 scheme in preserving the energy dissipation law, we present energy plots from all three schemes for comparison in Figure \ref{energy apdx three}.
 To capture the energy increase phenomenon in this specific example, the initial computation is performed on a coarse grid with $h = \frac{1}{10}$.
-At this stage, we observe a significant discrepancy between the energy curves obtained from the C-BDF1-IEQ-FEM and P-BDF1-IEQ-FEM schemes.
-When the CP-BDF1-IEQ-FEM scheme is applied for correction, a noticeable energy decrease occurs at $t = 9.6 \times 10^{-6}$.
+At this stage, we observe a significant discrepancy between the energy curves obtained from the C-BDF1 and P-BDF1 schemes.
+When the CP-BDF1 scheme is applied for correction, a noticeable energy decrease occurs at $t = 9.6 \times 10^{-6}$.
 As the grid refined to $h = \frac{1}{160}$, the magnitude of this change diminished.
-The energy curve produced by the CP-BDF1-IEQ-FEM scheme is aligned with that of the P-BDF1-IEQ-FEM scheme.
-Moreover, the difference between the energy curves from the P-BDF1-IEQ-FEM scheme on coarse and fine meshes is smaller than that of the C-BDF1-IEQ-FEM scheme.
-It implies that the modification introduced by the CP-BDF1-IEQ-FEM scheme is effective in ensuring energy dissipation.
+The energy curve produced by the CP-BDF1 scheme is aligned with that of the P-BDF1 scheme.
+Moreover, the difference between the energy curves from the P-BDF1 scheme on coarse and fine meshes is smaller than that of the C-BDF1 scheme.
+It implies that the modification introduced by the CP-BDF1 scheme is effective in ensuring energy dissipation.